Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Reference:** README.md Section 9.6 mentions recently added plants as part of the dashboard.

-### Task 5.5: Create Reminder entity with relationship to Plant
+### Task 5.5: Create strategy-aware Reminder entity with relationship to Plant
-**Purpose:** Establish the data model for plant care reminders, enabling the scheduling and tracking of recurring maintenance tasks customized for each plant's needs.
+**Purpose:** Establish the data model for plant care reminders that leverages care strategies, enabling the scheduling and tracking of recurring maintenance tasks customized for each plant's specific needs.

 **Requirements:**
 - Design Reminder entity with all necessary properties